aziuol/CarND-Behavioral-Cloning-P3/writeup_template.md

 The model is successful in steering robustly in the lakeside track, a minimum of 1 epochs is required for correct steering and successful driving.

-![Image Balancing is shown here, prior to balancing of the dataset a large portion of the dataset was straight steering][balancing_training_data.jpg]
+Image Balancing is shown here, prior to balancing of the dataset a large portion of the dataset was straight steering.
+[Image_Balancing

 As discussed earlier, the straight steering sample set was pruned to balance the data.

 ### Model Architecture and Training Strategy